letigsainz/tech-writing/3. Machine to Machine Authentication/pythonLibrary.md

 ## Overview

-Machine to machine (M2M) authentication allows services to communicate with one another in a secure way.
-In the same way that a system should determine the authenticity of a user before allowing access, it must also authorize the client.
-In this case, the client (or clients) refers to our services.
+Machine to machine (M2M) authentication allows services to communicate with each other in a secure manner.

+In the same way that a system should determine the authenticity of a user before allowing access to its resources, it must also authorize the client.
+In this case, the client refers to a given service.

-`m2m-auth` is a comprehensive library used to authenticate calls between internal services and API’s, creating a secure and trusted network of clients.
+m2m-auth is a comprehensive library used for M2M authentication across our internal services and API’s.

 <img src="images/diagram.png">